Flag This Hub

 Breakfast taco with eggs scrambled with onions, mushrooms, potatoes, and cheese.

+Start with the vegetables that take the longest to cook.
 You can sauté your vegetables individually, and set aside, but I usually start with my longest cooking vegetable and add until I am ready for the eggs.

 If you’re going to use frozen hash browns, or make your own by grating a potato, this needs to go first.
 If you are not accustomed to preparing hash browns, you may be surprised at how long it takes to cook them.
 Put your potatoes in the frying pan with a little olive oil on medium or medium high heat.
 Stir occasionally.
 Usually they will start to clump together, and you will then flip instead of stir them.